 Years

-Buildings and structures 2-30
+Buildings and structures 1-30

 Machinery and equipment 5-10

-Furniture, fixtures, and vehicles 2-10
+Furniture and fixtures 2-10

 The above depreciation method was adopted as it most closely reflects the pattern in which the asset's future economic benefits are expected to be consumed.
 The estimated useful lives, residual values and depreciation method are reviewed at the end of each reporting period, with the effect of any changes in estimate accounted for on a prospective basis.